martinsbruveris/score-analysis/README.md

 ### Confidence intervals

-The library implements bootstrapping to compute confidence intervals for arbirtrary (vectorized) measurements.
+The library implements bootstrapping to compute confidence intervals for arbitrary (vectorized) measurements.
 It allows us to compute confidence intervals for arbitrary functions